-The Wild controls in each fader's channel control section are assigned either from the controls on the FUNCTIONS panel, or the USER - CHAN screen.
+The Wild controls in each fader's channel control section are assigned either from the wild assign controls on the control surface, or the User - CHAN screen.
 All the Assign panel rotary controls incorporate a switch which is operated by pushing the control.
 These switches are used to assign the control to a Wild control as follows:

-- Select the required fader by pressing its Assign Button (A or B). - Select WILD ASSIGN 1, 2, 3 or 4. - Push one Assign panel rotary control.
+- Select the required fader by pressing its Assign Button (A or B).

+- Select WILD ASSIGN 1, 2, 3 or 4.

+- Push one Assign panel rotary control.

 For example, Aux 1 Send.